-3.1 Direct Federal Activities and Development Projects
+3.1 Direct Federal Agency Activities and Development Projects

 Federal agencies proposing activities and development projects must submit a consistency determination to the DCMP where such projects are likely to affect Delaware's coastal resources.
-Under federal regulations this includes all functions of a federal agency performed by it or on its behalf, including: planning, construction, modification, or removal of public works, facilities, or other structures, and the acquisition, utilization, or disposal of land or water resources.
-[15 CFR §930.31]

-The following procedures apply to federal activities and development projects:
+Under federal regulations this includes all functions of a federal agency performed by it or on its behalf, including, but not limited to: federal rulemaking or plan development, planning, construction, modification, or removal of public works, facilities, or other structures, and the acquisition, utilization, or disposal of land or water resources.
+[15 CFR §930.31] The following procedures apply to federal agency activities and development projects: